chaordic/tiopatinhas/README.md

 ### Before starting ###

 1. Make sure the boto python package is installed in your system.
-If you're using debian or ubuntu you can install it by typing: 'sudo pip install boto'.
+If you use debian or ubuntu you can install it by typing: 'sudo pip install boto'.
 2. Make sure your AWS credentials are specified in a boto configuration file (typically ~/.boto).
 Instruction on how to setup this file can be found here: https://code.google.com/p/boto/wiki/BotoConfig